-If you find that doing this still isn't resolving the issue, or you don't want the ability to edit your files outside GMS2 anyway, then you can turn the file watcher off by simply unticking the checkbox and restarting GMS2.
+If you find that doing this still isn't resolving the issue, or you don't want the ability to edit your files outside GameMaker anyway, then you can turn the file watcher off by simply unticking the checkbox and restarting GameMaker.

-Or, if for some reason you're still using 2.2.5 or older, it will look like below (and the laptop one is only relevant when you're running on battery power):
+If for some reason you're still using 2.2.5 or older, that image above will instead look like below (and the laptop one is only relevant when you're running on battery power):

 Running System Scans Or Backups Whilst Working

-If this is the case for you, we would of course suggest you pause these jobs before you start to work in GMS2 or reschedule them to start another time.
+If this is the case for you, we would of course suggest you pause these jobs before you start to work in GameMaker or reschedule them to start another time.

-As a minimum, be aware that these processes will slow GMS2 performance when using the IDE and will likely greatly increase your compile times.
-There is unfortunately nothing we can do about this.
+As a minimum, be aware that these processes will slow system performance when using the IDE and will likely greatly increase your compile times also.

 Network / Internet Access